borismus/lightning/README.md

 - Pagespeed
 - Post describing changes
-- Use directories from configuration file.
-- Better headshot
 - Pack it up into a convenient installation (including inotify, dropbox, etc).

 Before lightning release: